oliviawestmacottssw/SSW.Rules.Content/rules/tools---do-you-know-what-angular-tools-to-install-for-an-angular-project/rule.md

 ---

-​​​This rule explains what to install in order to get started creating an Angular project.
+This rule explains what to install in order to get started creating an Angular project.

 The best practice for creating an Angular project and components is to use the [Angular CLI](https://angular.io/cli) (command-line interface).